redsanket/spark/external/hue/guide/getting_started_4/index.rst

 - Make sure that ``hcat`` is checked.
 - The **Job XML** points to a ``hive-site.xml`` file.
-- For Hive jobs, the job property ``oozie.sharelib.for.hive`` has ``hcat_current,hive_current`` (no spaces between the values).
+- For Hive jobs, the job property ``oozie.action.sharelib.for.hive`` has ``hcat_current,hive_current`` (no spaces between the values).
-  For Pig jobs, the job property ``oozie.sharelib.for.pig`` has the values ``pig_current``.
+  For Pig jobs, the job property ``oozie.action.sharelib.for.pig`` has the values ``pig_current``.
 - Hive jobs also need a log file, so you'll need to make sure you specified the job property ``hive.querylog.location`` and a directory